keu/docs/astro/configure-deployment-resources.md

 In addition to alert emails for your Deployments, Astronomer recommends subscribing to the [Astro status page](https://status.astronomer.io).
 When you subscribe, you'll receive email notifications about system-wide incidents in real time.

+## Enforce CI/CD deploys

+By default, Deployments accept code deploys from any authenticated source.
+When you enforce CI/CD deploys for a Deployment, the Deployment only accepts code deploys if they are triggered with a Deployment API key or Workspace token.

+1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+2. Click the **Details** tab.
+3. Click **Edit Details**.
+4. In **CI/CD Enforcement**, click the toggle to **On**.

+You can also update your Workspace so that any new Deployments in the Workspace enforce CI/CD deploys by default.
+See [Update general Workspace settings](manage-workspaces.md#update-general-workspace-settings).

 ## Transfer a Deployment to another Workspace

 Transferring a Deployment can be helpful when your team needs to change user access to a Deployment.
 Transferring a Deployment moves all DAGs, task history, connections, API keys, and other Astro configurations.
 Running tasks are not interrupted and tasks will continue to be scheduled.